 - Https: To secure the communication between the TSMS server and the user.
 This provides the guarantee that one is communicating with the TSMS server instead of an impostor, as well as ensuring that the contents of communications between the user and the site cannot be read or forged by any third party.

-- In progress encryptions: TSMS will use the Rule of Two for multiple encryption for their data between client and server.
+- Encryption: TSMS will use the Rule of Two for multiple encryption for their data between client and server.
 The Rule of Two is a data security principle from the NSA’s Commercial Solutions for Classified Program (CSfC).
 It specifies two completely independent layers of cryptography to protect data.